 - Roasted Tench (another freshwater fish)

 So we demolished most of the above that evening.
 Not too bad for 8 people, one of which is 3 years old!
 He did the most of his damage to the Gingerbread house, or as he called it domek, or little house.
-Sebastian lining up his first attack on the structure of the house.

 This year Marta designed it, I baked it and a team of Marty, me, her mum and her brother all decorated it with